-The Company also leases facilities in Norwood, MA under an agreement through 2018 with an option to extend the lease for an additional term of five years.
+The Company also leases manufacturing and office space at 333 Providence Highway, Norwood, MA under an agreement through 2018 with an option to extend the lease for an additional term of five years.
 The Company is required to pay certain operating expenses for the leased premises subject to escalation charges for certain expense increases over a base amount.